For our Online Services Safeguarding and Child Protection Policy click HERE

 - Ratio of adults to children.
-We will work on the accepted ratio of 1:8 for able children over the age of 5 years, however since many of the children in our care have a special need we recognise that some need 1:1.
-Therefore we will work on a ratio of at least 1:3 adults to children.
+We will work on the accepted ratio of 1:8 for able children over the age of 5 years, however since many of the children in our care have a special need we recognise that some need 1:1 care and PACSO will provide this where necessary.
+Where possible we will work on a ratio of 1:3 for children who do not require 1:1 care.

 - Staff should be within sight of the rest of the team at all times.
 All activities are organised so that staff have no reason to be alone and out of view with a child.